eth-sri/soltix/README.md

         ./tools/generate-and-run-contract.sh 0 10 1 2 20 X --assignmentSequence 0

-This will use the generate-contract.sh and run-one-test.sh scripts described below.
+This will use the generate-contract.sh and run-one-test.sh scripts described above.
-An additional script can process contract sets by invoking the generate-contract-set.sh and run-all-tests.sh scripts described below, e.g. to generate and execute 5 contracts:
+An additional script can process contract sets by invoking the generate-contract-set.sh and run-all-tests.sh scripts described above, e.g. to generate and execute 5 contracts:

 	./tools/generate-and-run-contract-set.sh 5 0 10 1 2 20 X --assignmentSequence 0